liferay/liferay-docs/develop/tutorials/articles/160-search/00-intro.markdown

     portal-search-solr7-impl/src/main/resources/META-INF/resources/schema.xml

-Access the Solr 7 module's source code form the `liferay-portal` repo [here](https://github.com/liferay/liferay-portal/blob/7.1.x/modules/apps/portal-search-solr7/portal-search-solr7-impl/src/main/resources/META-INF/resources/schema.xml)
+Access the Solr 7 module's source code from the `liferay-portal` repository [here](https://github.com/liferay/liferay-portal/blob/7.1.x/modules/apps/portal-search-solr7/portal-search-solr7-impl/src/main/resources/META-INF/resources/schema.xml)

 These are default mapping files that are shipped with the product.
 You can